qiscus/qiscus-sdk-web-core/docs/index.md

 * Messaging

 The messaging flow is simple: a user register to Qiscus Server, a user open a room, send a message to a Chat Room, and then other participants will receive the message within the room.
-As long as user connect to Qiscus Server user will get events in event handler section [link event handler section], such as **on receive message, read receipt**, and so on.
+As long as user connect to Qiscus Server user will get events in event handler section [Event Handler](#event-handler), such as **on receive message, read receipt**, and so on.

 * Application

 To start building your application using Qiscus Chat SDK you need a key called APP ID.
 This APP ID acts as identifier of your Application so that Qiscus Chat SDK can connect a user to other users.
 You can get your APP ID [here](https://www.qiscus.com/dashboard/register).
 You can find your APP ID on your Qiscus application dashboard.
 Here you can see the picture as a reference.

-[Image Dashboard APP ID]
 [Image: ss_qiscus_chat_dashboard_app_id_docs.png]

 > **Note**